Skip to content

 Healthcare Security Implementation Roadmap

 Deploy AES-256 full-disk encryption on all endpoints and servers.
-Enforce TLS 1.3 for ePHI transmission including patient portals, email, and payer connections.
-Verify encryption status on all removable media.
+Enforce TLS 1.3 for EHR, patient portals, email, and payer API connections.
+Proper encryption enables the HIPAA breach notification safe harbor under 45 CFR §164.402, which can eliminate costly notification requirements after an incident.

 Network Segmentation and IoMT Security

-Healthcare networks present a unique security challenge because they typically include a mix of modern workstations, clinical devices running legacy operating systems, and Internet of Medical Things (IoMT) equipment—infusion pumps, imaging systems, patient monitors—that cannot be patched on a standard schedule.
+Healthcare networks present a unique security challenge because they typically include a mix of modern workstations, clinical devices running legacy operating systems, and Internet of Medical Things (IoMT) equipment, including infusion pumps, imaging systems, and patient monitors, that cannot be patched on a standard schedule.
 Network segmentation isolates these vulnerable devices from systems that handle ePHI, limiting an attacker's ability to move laterally after gaining initial access.

 Place clinical devices on isolated VLANs with strict firewall rules governing what traffic they can send and receive.
 Never allow a patient-facing or IoMT device to communicate directly with EHR or billing systems without an enforced control point.
-When legacy medical devices cannot be patched, compensating controls—network isolation, enhanced monitoring, and vendor communication about end-of-life timelines—become your primary risk management tools.
+When legacy medical devices cannot be patched, compensating controls, specifically network isolation, enhanced monitoring, and vendor communication about end-of-life timelines, become your primary risk management tools.

 Healthcare Data Security Controls Checklist